-With our e-learning platform, you can access more than 190 courses and even some complete programs online.
+With our e-learning platform, you can access more than 190 courses and 10 complete programs online.
 Professors and students come together online to share information, take tests, do group work, link to Library resources, and submit assignments.
 There's also extras like blogging and journal capabilities and custom wiki websites.

-Blackboard Collaborate takes distance learning and flexible education to the next level, allowing you to join class online in real time.
+Blackboard Collaborate takes online learning and flexible education to the next level, allowing you to join class online in real time.
 That means you can engage with your class, while also using an interactive whiteboard with visuals including text, websites and video.
+By combining a range of online learning tools like NearPod and Office 365, the Mount takes learning to the next level.
 Basically, it's the classroom of the future.